-Charlotte Galpin: 'Euro Crisis...
+Dr. Charlotte Galpin: 'Euro Crisis...
 Identity Crisis?
-The Single Currency and the Discursive Construction of European Identities in Germany, Ireland and Poland'. (with Dr. Tim Haughton).
+The Single Currency and the Discursive Construction of European Identities in Germany, Ireland and Poland' (with Dr. Tim Haughton).
 Charlotte passed her viva without corrections in December 2014.

 Isabelle is a member of the Academic Association for Contemporary European Studies (UACES), the Political Studies Association (PSA), the International Association of the Study of German Politics (IASGP) and the German Studies Association (GSA).

-Isabelle Hertner (forthcoming) 'Is it always up to the leadership?
-European policy-making in the Labour Party, the Parti Socialiste (PS) and the Sozialdemokratische Partei Deutschlands', Party Politics.
+Isabelle Hertner (2015) 'Is it always up to the leadership?
+European policy-making in the Labour Party, the Parti Socialiste and the Sozialdemokratische Partei Deutschlands', Party Politics.
 Vol. 21, No. 3, pp. 470-480.